We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 The common Axolotl has 5 colors respectively.
 Wild, Leucistic (pink), White Albino, Golden, and Melanoid.

-Some also refer them as Pink (leucistic usually referred to as “lucy”), brown (wild), yellow, cyan and blue.
+Some also refer to them as Pink (leucistic usually referred to as “lucy”), brown (wild), yellow, cyan, and blue.

 Fun Fact : Can Axolotls change color?

-Many wild types axolotl darken over time, and end in dark black which is completely different from original color.
+Many wild types of axolotl darken over time and end in dark black which is completely different from the original color.

 Natural Colors in Axolotl